 Fuego is the most active volcano in Central America and only one of the three active volcanoes in Guatemala.
 This beautiful beast just 16 kilometers away from Antigua is 12,345 feet tall (3,763 meters) and has been actively erupting since 2002, releasing towers of ash, smoke, fire, and even lava and pyroclastic flows periodically since then.

-Despite Fuego’s activity, almost every tour operator in Antigua will offer to take you to the volcano if the conditions allow for it, per the guidance of the vulcanologists that closely monitor its activity.
+Despite Fuego’s activity, almost every tour operator in Antigua will offer to take you to the volcano if the conditions allow for it, per the guidance of the vulcanologists who closely monitor its activity.

 The adventure will start by taking a bus from Antigua to La Soledad, about 2 hours from Antigua.
 You’ll start hiking Acatenango, Fuego’s twin volcanic peak.
 You’ll set camp there, and the next morning, the guides will wake you up early (around 3 or 4 AM) to start walking to Fuego.

-You’ll walk in the dark, getting closer and closer to the crater with only your water, headlamp and camera.
+You’ll walk in the dark, getting closer and closer to the crater with only your water, headlamp, and camera.
 When you reach the safe point at Fuego, the sun will begin to rise, providing an incredible view that will make your efforts worthwhile.

 That same day, you’ll return to camp to get your things, come back down to La Soledad, and then head back to your hotel in Antigua for a well-deserved shower and beer.